apache/tvm/docs/dev/virtual_machine.rst

 The graph runtime is able to utilize the fully static nature of the input graphs to perform aggressive optimization such as fully static allocation, and optimal memory reuse.
 When we introduce models which make use of control flow, recursion, dynamic shapes, and dynamic allocation, we must change how execution works.
+A virtual machine for Relay is a natural choice.

 The rest of this document provides a high-level overview of the Relay virtual machine design and its instruction set.